Do I Need a Permit for a Skip?

 Skip Permit Rules and Regulations

 You don’t need a skip permit, also known as a skip licence, if you’re putting the skip entirely on private land (driveway or yard).
-We would advise you to inform your neighbours or landlord of any skip hire and to be courteous to them.
+We would still advise you to inform your neighbours or landlord of any skip hire and to be courteous to them.
 Check that your skip can be delivered to your chosen space safely without disturbing property or walls.

 It is illegal for a skip to be on a public highway without a permit.
 If you do not have a skip permit, your skip can be removed without notice and you may also be liable for a fine of up to £1000.

-When you are granted a skip permit, it is essentially an agreement that you will follow all of the rules and regulations put in place by the local authorities to keep you and the public safe, and cause minimal disruption.
+When you are granted a skip permit, it is essentially an agreement that you will follow all of the rules and regulations put in place by the local authorities to keep you and the public safe and cause minimal disruption.

 Skip Permit Application

 When you hire a skip from Speedy, it is the hirer's responsibility to make sure the correct skip permit is obtained.
 If ordering online, you can click the ‘Add Permit’ option to confirm the addition of the skip permit when you place your skip hire order.
+The skip hire company we use will then arrange the permit.

 If you do not agree to the addition of the skip permit if the desired location is a public highway, we are unable to deliver your skip and place it on a public highway, pavement, or pathway.